The floating coverslip

 For preparation I transfer my samples into Petri dishes.
 One should always make sure to have enough detritus, algae or sand, because interesting organisms hide in them.
 Then I place the coverslips by hand (s. fig. 1 a-b).
-The coverslip is guided at an angle to the surface.
+The coverslip is carefully lowered towards the surfacte at an oblique angle.
 As soon as it touches the surface, it can be dropped.
 It then floats up flat.

 Fig. 1 a-b: Preparation of a floating coverslip.
-The coverslip is guided at an angle to the surface (a).
+The coverslip is moved towards the surface in a slightly tilted way (a).
 As soon as it touches the surface, it can be dropped.
 It then floats up flat (b).

-Since I use exclusively 32 X 24 mm coverslips, just three coverslips fit on the water surface in a standard Petri dish (s. figs. 2 and 3).
+Since I use only 32 X 24 mm coverslips, just three coverslips fit on the water surface in a standard Petri dish (s. figs. 2 and 3).

 Fig. 2: Three floating coverslip on a sample with detritus.

-Fig. 3: Three floating coverslip on a sample decomposing pieces of plants.
+Fig. 3: Three floating coverslips on a sample with decomposing pieces of plants.

-After 2–7 days I remove the coverslips with a stamp tweezer.
-This kind of tweezers are angled and make it easier to remove them from the surface (s. fig. 4).
+After 2–7 days I remove the coverslips with a pair of stamp tweezers.
+These kinds of tweezers are angled and make it easier to retrieve the coverslips from the surface (s. fig. 4).

-Fig. 4: Removal of a floating coverslip from the water surface with a stamp tweezer.
+Fig. 4: Retrieving of a floating coverslip from the water surface with a pair of stamp tweezers.

 After placing the overgrown coverslip on the slide, there will be a thick layer of water.
-However, one should avoid drawing off the water with a filter paper and instead reduce the layer thickness by normal evaporation, which takes about 20–30 min.
-By this approach, no interesting non-sessile objects will be extracted and the organisms will not be stressed by a sudden reduction in layer thickness.
-Once a satisfactory layer thickness is achieved, very detailed observation is possible, as many interesting objects have settled directly on the coverslip (i.e., facing the objective) or are swimming or gliding along it.
+However, one should avoid drawing off the water with a filter paper and instead reduce the water layer by normal evaporation, which takes about 20–30 min.
+In this way, no interesting non-sessile objects will be extracted and the organisms will not be stressed by a sudden reduction in the thickness of the water layer.
+Once a satisfactory water layer has been obtained, very detailed observation is possible, as many interesting objects have settled directly on the coverslip (i.e., facing the objective) or are swimming or gliding along it.